 An example from the course

 Mean reversion strategies tend to work better on shorter time frames and are thus ideal for swing traders.
-In my book and course, I cover more than 30 trading systems, both mean reversion and trend following.
+In Marwood Research, several mean reversion strategies are revealed such as Bar Strength.

-This one is designed using a very simple formula that measures the slope between two recent points on a 24 period exponential moving average (EMA).
+This following idea is designed using a very simple formula that measures the slope between two recent points on a 24 period exponential moving average (EMA).
 The Amibroker formula for the indicator is as follows:

 GRA = EMA(Open,24) / (EMA (Open,24),-1)